-Most belly dancers after having danced for a while, feel the need to develop their own choreographies.
-This may seem like a daunting task the first time and for this reason, I have listed below some tips that will hopefully help you create your choreography.
+If you have been dancing for a while, you might well feel the desire and need to develop your own belly dance choreography.
+This though can seem like a daunting task the first time and for this reason, I have listed below some tips that will hopefully help you create your choreography.

 This may seem obvious, but the more you like the music you choose, the easier it will be to create a piece of choreography to it.
 Creating a dance routine can be time-consuming and you will find yourself listening to the same piece of music literally more than a hundred times as you prepare each step and movement.
 It is essential that you like or perhaps love the song or songs you plan to use.

 In first choosing the music you will use, also dance to it a few times freestyle, just to get a feel for the music.
 If you follow the music, quite often it will inspire you and make you ‘feel’ like you want to perform certain moves to certain notes.
 You can then start creating your choreography around these first ideas.
 What I find is that, after a few times that I improvise, the choreography almost composes itself as certain moves naturally fall into place.

 Developing and building your choreography around the repetitions means that every song repeats some phrases more than once (usually in groups of 4, 8 or 16 counts).
 If you start choreographing from these refrains, this will help.
 You can repeat the same sequence during each one of these phrases or vary the sequence a little bit at some point, just to create an element of surprise.
 Some repetition in dance choreography helps the audience follow the performance.

 By understanding the music through listening to it many times, choose percussive movements to go with drum sounds, flowing movements with wind or string instruments like the oud and do shimmies to tremolando sounds.
 (Learn more about instruments).